Sebastian Svärd: Club career

-As such soon afterwards he was loaned to Danish club Brøndby IF for the whole season.
+As such soon afterwards he was loaned to Danish club Brøndby for the whole season.
 At Brøndby, he played both as a defensive midfielder and right back, in a season which ended with both the Danish Superliga championship and triumph in the Danish Cup tournament.
 Altogether Svärd was capped a sum of four times for the Gunners.

 In July 2005, he left Arsenal to join Portuguese club Vitória Guimarães for an undisclosed fee.

 After a single season with Vitória, where he was, and still is a beloved player, he moved to Borussia Mönchengladbach on 21 June 2006, again for an undisclosed fee.
 On 25 February 2007, he played his first Bundesliga match for Mönchengladbach against Werder Bremen.
 He was snapped on loan upon 8 January 2009 by Hansa Rostock.

 On 15 January 2010, he moved on from Borussia to become a free agent.
 Svärd was then signed only three days later by Dutch club Roda JC.
-Svärd then returned to Denmark and played three matches for Silkeborg IF in 2011–12.
+Svärd then returned to Denmark and played three matches for Silkeborg in 2011–12.
 He was released by the club in June 2012, upon expiration of his contract.

 In August 2012, he had two trials which did not result in a contract for him: with German club SC Paderborn 07 and with Hapoel Ramat Gan in Israel.

 He joined Swedish side Syrianska for the 2013 Allsvenskan.

 On 24 October 2013, he joined Wycombe Wanderers on a one-month contract.

 In January 2014, Svärd signed with Thai club Songkhla United.